 From the latest research, Trish realizes the necessity that America adapt rapidly to an ever-changing and mobile world by working to create new sustainable jobs, infrastructure, educational opportunities, social justices, and marked improvement in a work-life balance for all American citizens.
 Additionally, she is an avid advocate for policy which maximizes the opportunities for all Americans, and is passionate to fight for the values of her friends, family, and fellow Coloradans.

 Personally, Trish was born in the rural mountains of Northern New Hampshire, better known as the "Live Free or Die" state.
 Raised in a small town miles away from any urban center, much like many areas in Colorado, Trish grew up roaming the woods and rivers around a house her father built.
 A conservative, religious upbringing from an immigrant family (her father immigrated as a child from France/Italy), Trish was the first in her family to receive an advanced college degree.
-With this background, Trish still deeply appreciates the values of small town living (e.g. helping one's neighbor), and hopes to apply her diverse background to help create smart policy solutions which benefit both rural and urban centers alike.
+Although she now lives in urban regions, Trish still deeply appreciates the values of small town living and hopes to apply her diverse background to help create smart policy solutions which benefit both rural and urban centers alike.

-Trish currently lives in Superior, Colorado and is a biomedical researcher, speaker, and community activist.
-She is penning her first non-fiction book, and additionally serves as the Lead Coordinator for a Colorado STEM & Policy Research initiative, Advisor for the 500 Women Scientists Youth Pod in Boulder County, the Principal Director of CoMusica (a community music program she founded in 2013), and as Lead Coordinator for 314 Action Colorado Chapter, a nonprofit aimed at transitioning scientists into policy.
-She currently teaches behavioral neuroscience at CU Denver, and has previously worked at the University of Colorado Boulder, Denver Health Hospital, and the Stanford University School of Medicine, most recently working on a National Institutes of Health (NIH) funded study to solve rare and undiagnosed diseases.
+Trish currently lives in Superior, Colorado and is an lecturer, researcher, and speaker.
+She is penning her first non-fiction book, and additionally serves as the Lead Coordinator for a Colorado STEM & Policy Research initiative, Advisor for the 500 Women Scientists Youth Pod in Boulder County, the Principal Director of CoMusica (a community music program she founded in 2013 in Boulder County), and as the Lead Coordinator for 314 Action Colorado Chapter, a nonprofit aimed at transitioning scientists into policy.
+She currently teaches behavioral neuroscience at CU Denver, and has previously worked in research at the University of Colorado Boulder, Denver Health Hospital, and the Stanford University School of Medicine.
 As a scientist who passionately believes in applying evidence-based solutions to policy, Trish is actively exploring a bid for the U.S. Senate in Colorado, 2020.